David Rothkopf is a visiting scholar at the Carnegie Endowment for International Peace as well as the former CEO and editor in chief of the FP Group.

 Previously Rothkopf served as CEO of Garten Rothkopf, an advisory firm that was purchased by the FP Group and is now FP Analytics.
 He was also the founder and CEO of Intellibridge Corporation, an open source intelligence provider to government and private sector organizations, and prior to that served as managing director of Kissinger Associates, the advisory firm founded by former U.S. Secretary of State Henry A. Kissinger.

 Rothkopf served as deputy undersecretary of commerce for international trade policy in the Clinton administration.
 In this capacity, he played a central role in developing and directing the administration’s groundbreaking Big Emerging Markets Initiative.
 Rothkopf came to the government after founding and serving as chairman and CEO of International Media Partners, where he was editor and publisher of the CEO Magazine and Emerging Markets newspaper as well as chairman of the CEO Institute.
-He currently serves as chairman of the National Strategic Investment Dialogue and as a member of the advisory boards of the U.S. Institute of Peace and the Johns Hopkins/Bloomberg School of Public Health.
+He is a graduate of Columbia College of Columbia University and attended the Columbia Graduate School of Journalism.